Memegle/memegle/server/README.md

 - After running `docker compose up`, you should be able to access local server at localhost:8080, and mongoDB should also be up at localhost:27017

 ### Filling Local Database
-(The current process for db migration is not very efficient.
-We might use MongoBee to perform migration task in the future)

 - Dataset is uploaded to shared Google Drive
 - The [master](https://drive.google.com/drive/u/0/folders/1Nu1plUq-xfuSrg72PR-MFisYNmTRi_9F) folder contains all processed data